effekt-lang/effekt/docs/index.md

 >
 ```
-Here, you can define functions and enter expressions to evaluate.
+Here, you can define functions, import modules and enter expressions to evaluate.
 Executing commands in the REPL compiles the corresponding Effekt-programs
-to Javascript (you can find them in `./out/`) and runs them with nodeJS.
+to Javascript (you can find them in `./out/`) and runs them with Node.js.

+You can find example programs in the [examples folder](https://github.com/b-studios/effekt/tree/master/examples/pos).